atomvm/atomvm_rebar3_plugin/README.md

 Any setting specified on the command line take precendence over environment variable settings, which in turn take precedence over the default values specified above.

 The `esp32_flash` target depends on the `packbeam` target, so any changes to modules in the project will get rebuilt before being flashed to the device.

-## AtomVM projects

-> TODO not net implemented

-You can create an AtomVM project using one of two templates.

-The `atomvm-app` will create a skeleton project you can use as a starting point for an AtomVM project.

-    shell$ rebar3 new atomvm-app name=myapp

-Alternatively, the `atomvm-lib` template can be used to create an AtomVM library, suitable for inclusion in different AtomVM applications.

-    shell$ rebar3 new atomvm-lib name=mylib